What Is the Virtual C-arm?

 Pointer and Arrow Overlay

 Pointers and arrows placed in the main 3D view are overlaid on the C-arm projection in their correct anatomical positions.
-This allows you to see how placed markers relate to the projected anatomy — the same way hardware appears on real fluoroscopy.- Pointers appear as their chosen icon at the projected location.
+This allows you to see how placed markers relate to the projected anatomy — the same way hardware appears on real fluoroscopy.

 - Arrows appear as projected lines with direction indicators.